List of papal visits to the United States: Pope Pius XII

 Eugenio Cardinal Pacelli (the soon-to-be Pope Pius XII) visited the United States from October 8 to November 6, 1936 as Cardinal Secretary of State and Camerlengo of the Holy Roman Church.
 At the time, Pacelli was the highest-ranking Catholic official ever to visit the United States.
 Although he did not visit the United States as Pope, he was the first Pope who visited the United States at any time in his life.
 Pacelli met with President Franklin D. Roosevelt at the president's home in Hyde Park, New York, on November 5, 1936.

 Pope Leo XIV

-Robert Francis Prevost, the future Pope Leo XIV, was born in Chicago, Illinois, on September 14, 1955, and lived in the United States throughout his early years before beginning his missionary work in Peru in 1985.
+Robert Francis Prevost, later known as Pope Leo XIV, was born in Chicago, Illinois, on September 14, 1955, and lived in the United States throughout his early years before beginning his missionary work in Peru in 1985.
 He thus spent time in the country before any reigning pope did.